DCIS (Ductal Carcinoma in Situ)

 Should DCIS be treated?

-Two large international clinical trials (the LORIS trial, which is currently recruiting in the UK, and the LORD trial, which is planned in the USA), aim to find out whether women over the age of 45 with low grade DCIS could be safely managed with active surveillance and no surgery.
+Large international clinical trials (e.g. the UK's LORIS trial and the LORD trial in the USA), aim to find out whether women over the age of 45 with low grade DCIS could be safely managed with active monitoring and no surgery.

 Unfortunately, the results of these trials are many years away.
-Currently, it is common practice to treat all DCIS cases, in order to prevent patients developing invasive cancer.
+Currently, it is common practice to surgically remove DCIS, in order to prevent patients developing invasive cancer.

 Treatment of DCIS